The University's Legal Status

 Universidade Catolica Portuguesa (UCP) is an independent not-for-profit organization of public utility, created by the Congregation for Catholic Education (Holy See) under an international treaty, the Concordat between Portugal and the Vatican, and recognised by the Portuguese state in 1971.
 The university’s legal framework is established by the Decree-Law 128/90 (April 17).

-The university’s current statutes, issued in 1993, establish the following ruling bodies - High Chancellor, Rector, Board of Trustees, Rector’s Council, Financial Management Board.
+The university’s current statutes, issued in 1993, establish the following ruling bodies - High Chancellor, President, Board of Trustees, Rector’s Council, Financial Management Board.